khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Translating-to-Foreign-Languages.md

 All of these translations (besides American English) have been provided by volunteers.
 More translations and improved translations are gratefully accepted.

+You don't have to be a programmer to create the translations, all you need is a text editor, some knowledge of technical English, and of course knowledge of the technical version of your own language.

 # How Android localization works

 Android localization is done primarily using localized versions of XML files stored in the res/values* directories of the source tree.
 Please read the official documentation on [Android Resource Localization](http://developer.android.com/guide/topics/resources/localization.html)